oras-project/oras/docs/proposals/diagnose-experience.md

 #### Docker and Podman

-Docker provdes two options `--debug` and `--log-level`  to control debug logs output within different log levels, such as INFO, DEBUG, WARN, etc. No `--verbose` option.
+Docker provides two options `--debug` and `--log-level`  to control debug logs output within different log levels, such as INFO, DEBUG, WARN, etc. No `--verbose` option.
 Docker has its own daemon service running in local so its logs might be much more complex.

 #### Helm